snap-stanford/snap-python/doc/source/reference/composite.rst

         Clears the contents of the vector.

-     .. describe:: Trunc(NumVals=-1)
+     .. describe:: Trunc(Vals=-1)

         Truncates the vector to length *NumVals*.
-If *NumVals* is not given, the vector is left unchanged.
+If *Vals* is not given, the vector is left unchanged.

      .. describe:: Pack()

         The vector reduces its capacity (frees memory) to match its size.

-     .. describe:: MoveFrom(vec)
+     .. describe:: MoveFrom(Vec)

-        Moves all the data from *vec* into the current vector and changes its capacity to match that of *vec*.
+        Moves all the data from *Vec* into the current vector and changes its capacity to match that of *Vec*.
 The contents and capacity of vec are cleared in the process.

-     .. describe:: Swap(vec)
+     .. describe:: Swap(Vec)

-        Swaps the contents and the capacity of the current vector with *vec*.
+        Swaps the contents and the capacity of the current vector with *Vec*.

      .. describe:: Empty()